rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - But in short, failure probability of one disk is different than 100s disks - which requires design choices

 > JOBD: Just a bunch of disks

+### Amazon Relational Database Service (RDS)

+Amazon RDS = MySQL and Oracle 11 Managed Database

+Amazon RDS automates common administrative tasks to reduce the complexity and total cost of ownership.
+Amazon RDS automatically backs up you database and maintains your database software, alloowing you to spend more time on application development.

+---

 ## Fault Tolerance